 6.2.1.
-According to the engine type and after introduction of one of the failure modes given in paragraph 6.3., the vehicle shall be preconditioned by driving at least two consecutive Type I Tests (Parts One and Two).
+According to the engine type and after introduction of one of the failure modes given in paragraph 6.3. of this appendix, the vehicle shall be preconditioned by driving at least two consecutive Type I Tests (Parts One and Two).
 For compression-ignition engined vehicles an additional preconditioning of two Part Two cycles is permitted.

 6.2.2.
 At the request of the manufacturer, alternative preconditioning methods may be used.